Making of a Dress Form. Part 2. The Plaster Mold

 Reality

 Molding really did go interesting and funny, but only until the moment when I started to suffocate.
 Plaster got stiff quickly and began to press on my chest from above.
 I could not take a deep breath.
 As a result, I panicked, turned pale, my legs betrayed me, and I was about to faint.
 But my prince Charming reacted in time.
-He caught me, with an easy movement took the mould off and laid me on the floor.
+He caught me, with an easy movement took the mold off and laid me on the floor.
 I woke up in 10 seconds and felt surprisingly fresh, which was strange.

 My mistake was that I ignored a nourishing breakfast and an equally nutritious lunch.
 I decided that a sandwich, a piece of cake and a cup of coffee would give me enough strength.